ED24D:

 Oceans and the Carbon Cycle: What Drives Air-Sea Exchange of CO2?
 Exploring Large Datasets from the Ocean Observing Initiative (OOI) (655637)

-Robert C Rhew, University of California Berkeley, Geography Department, Berkeley, CA, United States, Nadia Pierrehumbert, Illinois Mathematics and Science Academy, Aurora, United States, Randal Reed, Shasta-Tehama-Trinity Joint Community College District, Red Bluff, United States, Charles Sage Lichtenwalner, Rutgers University, Marine and Coastal Sciences, New Brunswick, United States and Anna Pfeiffer-Herbert, Stockton University, Pomona, United States
+Robert C Rhew, University of California Berkeley, Geography Department, Berkeley, United States, Nadia Pierrehumbert, Illinois Mathematics and Science Academy, Aurora, United States, Randal Reed, Shasta-Tehama-Trinity Joint Community College District, Red Bluff, United States, Charles Sage Lichtenwalner, Rutgers University, Marine and Coastal Sciences, New Brunswick, United States and Anna Pfeiffer-Herbert, Stockton University, Pomona, United States

 Oceans of Data: Enhancing Data Literacy by Bringing Real Data into Introductory Oceanography Courses (649523)